anovis/motivora/README.md

 *  text join to twilio number
 *  prompted for time to receive messages (0-24)
 *  receive texts daily and respond with number (0-10) on how much you liked it

+## Upload messages to dynamo in bulk

+Everything you need is in the ./scripts/dynamo_csv_upload/ folder

+1. Save your raw CSV as raw_data.csv (needs to be the same format/columns as raw_data.csv.example)
+2. While in the /dynamo_csv_upload folder, run `npm i` and then run `sh upload_messages.sh`
+3. Check dynamo to make sure that your data got saved.